YairSol/THM-Azure-Challenge-Writeups/README.md

 ### 1. Initial Access & Identity Theft (IMDS)

-After gaining initial SSH access to the `LinuxVM` using compromised credentials, the first step is to check if the virtual machine has a System-Assigned Managed Identity.
+After gaining initial SSH access to the `LinuxVM` using compromised credentials provided in the scenario, the first step is to check if the virtual machine has a System-Assigned Managed Identity.
 We query the local Azure Instance Metadata Service (IMDS) at `169.254.169.254` to extract OAuth2 access tokens.

 We extract two tokens: one for the Azure Resource Manager (ARM) and one for Azure Key Vault.